huntdatacenter/docs/docs/README.md

 ::: danger NOTE

-All labs needs to migrate to the new services model by 1 October 2021 to adjust resources and add new services, and before 1 January 2022 to continue their services.
+All labs needs to migrate to the new services model by 1 October 2021 to adjust resources and add new services, and before 1 January 2022 to continue your services.

 [Click here to learn more](/services/services-model)